rezkibimo/entropy-technologies-take-home-assessment/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Explanation

+For this project, I'm utilizing the latest version of Next.js for its numerous features, including client-side rendering and Incremental Static Regeneration (ISR), which are native in the latest version if Nextjs.
+For this project I have gone with native first approach meaning I wont be using any dependencies or repos.

+For the styling, to make sure it have consistent styling and breakpoints, I'm using TailwindCSS to quickly bootstrap the project.

+For unit testing, I've chosen Playwright due to its seamless integration with GitHub Actions (CI/CD) and VSCODE, which simplifies setup and configuration (featuring a native GUI tool for creating playwright tests using VSCODE plugins). ]

+For deployment I'm using Vercel, since it got native integration with Github CI/CD for quick deployment.

 ## Checklists

 - [x] Nextjs project with TS support